openwallet-foundation-labs/tsp/docs/src/cli/nested.md

  VyaSI6Imh0dHBzOi8vdHNwLXRlc3Qub3JnL3VzZXIvYWxpY2UtaW5uZXIifSwidCI6InRzcCJ9
 ```

-The `create-peer` command creates a new identity and key material in the `did:peer` format.
+This command creates a new identity and key material in the `did:peer` format.

-Next we configure the newly created did:peer as a child of our main identity:
+Next, we configure the newly created did:peer as a child of our main identity:

 ```sh
 tsp -w alice set-parent alice-inner alice